How To Run a Background Check in Texas Legally in 2023

 • Should an “investigative report” be conducted (a set of interviews with a candidate’s acquaintances or former employers to get information regarding their general character, reputation, and general traits), the applicant must be informed about the extension and focus of it.

 • ALWAYS get an applicant’s written consent for performing a background check in Texas.
-Go into detail about what will be researched, and to what extension, to avoid misunderstandings.
+Go into detail about what will be researched, and to what extent, to avoid misunderstandings.
 Simply put, if the background check is being used for professional purposes such as hiring, you must inform the candidate and get their written permission.

 FCRA Compliance